 Though it’s popular amongst alcoholic treats and candy, we’re here to talk about how lychee is incorporated into bubble tea to make the best tasting lychee bubble tea.

 The fleshy goodness of the lychee fruit is what we will be using in this recipe guide plus any of its juices that we can utilize.
-Let’s not waste anymore time, onto the lychee bubble tea full recipe guide below!
+Let’s not waste any more time, onto the lychee bubble tea full recipe guide below!
 If you want to learn more about what lychee is you can read more about it here.

 Ingredients you'll need